CloudNetService/CloudNet/CONTRIBUTING.md

   * `@ScheduledForRemoval` - the removal version will be documented here.
 (Normally the next but one minor version).
 * The documentation of changed methods will contain the new method you should use instead.

+## Documentation

+* Always include documentation on newly added methods.
+All parameters and exceptions must get documented.
+For new methods include a `@since` tag with the next release version.
+* Feel free to include yourself as an author of the class.

 ## License

 By contributing, you agree that your contributions will be licensed under the Apache 2.0 license.